Washington, DC’s History with Waste Incineration

 2017: We commissioned published economist and life cycle assessment (LCA) expert, Dr. Jeffrey Morris, to use his “MEBCalc” model to analyze incineration vs. landfilling for DC.
 The Measuring Environmental Benefits Calculator (MEBCalc) evaluates nine different health and environmental impacts and is able to add them up using a monetized impact total to show all of the impacts on one chart.
 It’s the most comprehensive LCA tool for evaluating waste systems.
 The model showed incineration at Covanta to be far worse than landfilling when looking at the nine health and environmental criteria, including transportation impacts.
 Mike Ewall presented this to DPW Director Shorter and the DPW’s Office of Waste Diversion staff that summer.
 In gathering data for this, Mike spoke to landfill managers at four southeastern VA landfills to get landfill gas capture rate data, and asked them all if they thought they could beat Covanta’s price if they were offered a contract with the same 5–11 year term, despite the greater hauling distance.
 All indicated that they could.
 Here are the results of the life cycle assessment:

 [Note: a more detailed 2021 report on the Covanta incinerator in Maryland, done for County Executive of Montgomery County, using updated methodology and more helpful summary charts, found that incineration is twice as harmful for the climate as landfilling at more distant landfills in PA, and was 3.2 times as bad when factoring in other health and environmental criteria.
-That can be found at http://www.energyjustice.net/md/moco]
+That can be found at https://energyjustice.net/md/moco]

 2018: In the wake of the incinerator closure in 2017, and arguments between DC and Covanta on who will pay for the diversion of waste to Southeastern VA landfills during those 11 months, City Council Environment and Transportation Committee Chair, Mary Cheh, in DPW oversight hearings, asked DPW to do an analysis of incineration vs. landfilling (not realizing we had just done that).
 DPW promised to do so, and also committed to issue a Request for Information into the prices of going direct to landfill.
-DPW never did the latter and took until 2021 to do the analysis.
+DPW never did the latter and took until 2021 to do the analysis.2020: With the 5‑year initial term of the Covanta contract coming up soon, Councilmember Cheh writes this powerful letter to DPW objecting to renewing it for more than one year while DPW does the two things they committed to in 2018.

 2021: DPW reveals that they’re finally going to work on the landfill vs. incineration analysis, wouldn’t reveal who they consulted to design the scope of work, or the scope of work itself, and didn’t communicate the availability for the RFP so that experts like Dr. Morris with Sound Resource Management Group could even bid.
 They ended up putting together a scope of work that was biased in favor of incineration, using a biased model (EPA’s WARM model which looks only at climate impacts of waste systems) and hired a biased consultant, CDM Smith, which helps build incinerators, but decommission landfills (and has a flame in their logo!).
 We reviewed the study design once it was revealed, and before the study was started, we wrote up the concerned in this letter.
 EPA’s WARM model was a central point in these concerns.
 Councilmember Cheh backed up these concerns in her own letter to DPW.
 The main biases in the WARM model revolve around incorrect assumptions about displacement of electricity, and outdated science that assumes that “biogenic” carbon (CO2) emissions do not count, which has long been disputed by climate scientists.